 - Work from home if possible.

-What additional advice applies to people with health issues?
+What special advice applies to people in at-risk groups?

 It is especially important for people who fall into an at-risk group to follow the basic rules.
 This includes staying 1.5 metres apart.
 Make clear arrangements and check before any visit whether anyone has symptoms.
 If a visitor or a person they want to visit has cold-like symptoms, a fever or shortness of breath, the visit should be postponed.
 Visits should take place outdoors if possible, because this is safer.

 Why does the advice to work from home still apply?

 The advice to work from home if possible is one of the basic rules in place to prevent the spread of coronavirus.
 It helps to reduce the number of people coming into contact with one another.
 In addition, since a lot of people live and work in different communities, it helps prevent cross-regional contact.
 Working from home also reduces the number of people using public transport.